ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 &nbsp;

 # III.
-Running the project as image
+Run as image

 These scripts simplify creating and running docker containers for your project.
 Their use is illustrated in the links above.